How many times have you ever thought to yourself, “It’s cloudy and looks like it’s about to rain, I’m not going to shoot today.”

 Photograph in 2D!

 Okay – maybe not really in two dimensions.
 However a less-defined shadow allows you to consider things in profile you might’ve ordinarily looked at in full three dimensions.
 Sometimes sharp shadows are your friend and on other occasions they’re your enemy.
-However with those high-contrast shadows no longer streaking across, take the opportunity to scope underneath natural and human-made canopies such as shallow tree cover and roof structures.
+However with those high-contrast shadows no longer streaking across, take the opportunity to look at form and material in ways you couldn’t with direct sunlight.

 Cloudy days can turn the sky into one expansive back light.
 Play with how objects form against it.